-Heavily reworked version of Oscar Wilde’s comedy of manners, “Lady Windermere’s Fan,” that’s neither fish nor fowl.
-Gets uneven treatment from a mixed Anglo-American cast, led by Helen Hunt and Scarlett Johansson.
+The champagne falls rather flat in “A Good Woman,” a heavily reworked version of Oscar Wilde’s comedy of manners, “Lady Windermere’s Fan,” that’s neither fish nor fowl.
+Relocated from the snooty drawing rooms of 1890s London to the elegant playground of 1930s Amalfi, story of a young couple’s marital misunderstandings has a script that plays more like a period romancer studded with occasional Wilde-isms and gets uneven treatment from a mixed Anglo-American cast, led by Helen Hunt and Scarlett Johansson.
 Older, upscale auds could respond to tastily-lensed pic’s retro charms, but a wider audience awaits on cable.